ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/various_optimizations2.png">
 </p>

+(`FindMinimumPlot` runs [FindMinimum](https://reference.wolfram.com/language/ref/FindMinimum.html), keeping track of the function and gradient calculations and steps taken during the search.
+The end image shows all these superimposed on a contour plot of the function.
+The steps are indicated with blue lines, function evaluations with green points and gradient evaluations with red points.
+The minimum found is shown with a large black point.)

 ### Saddle points are sad

 In the early days of neural networks, it was believed that the proliferation of local minima would be a problem, in the sense that gradient descent would get stuck in them.
 But it turned out that this was not the case.
 Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), is usually the culprit (Dauphin et al, 2014).
 Such saddle points may be surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression that we are inside a local minimum.